The-Ronin-Project/ronin-contract-event-template/README.md

 ## Example Directory Structure
 ```
 <schema_repo_root>/
-|- .github/workflows/cicd.yaml              # Simple Github Actions workflow that leverages a shared
+|- .github/workflows/cicd.yaml              # Simple Github Actions workflow that leverages a
-                                            # workflow for all event contracts
+                                            # shared workflow for all event contracts
-|- .gitignore                               # Exclude the docs directories as well as build
+|- .gitignore                               # Exclude the docs and build directories
 |- README.md                                # This file
 |- Makefile                                 # Simple makefile for test/clean/doc.
-Uses a docker image
+Uses a docker
-                                            # for the logic.
+                                            # image for the logic.
 See link below
 |- v1/                                      # Directory for each major version
   |- <schema_name>-v1.schema.json           # The contract schema
   |- examples/
-    |- <example_name>.json                  # an example payload that conforms to the schema
+    |- <example_name>.json                  # example payloads that conforms to the schema
   |- docs/                                  # Generated documentation from the schema
 ```
-** This can be removed when you have actual files.
+**This can be removed when you have actual files.
 This is defined here to assit the initial author.**

 ## Boilerplate to update
 - [ ] Choose the name of the contract.
 This should be the suffix of the topic name minus the version.
 This is based on the naming strategy defined in the [Events Topic Standard](https://projectronin.atlassian.net/wiki/spaces/ENG/pages/1765998701/Event+Topic+Standards)